 Disaster Operations Specialist Salary and Job Outlook

-According to PayScale data as of May 2021, disaster operations specialists have an annual median salary of around $80,000.
-The disaster operations specialist salary range is from about $51,000 to about $96,000 a year.
+According to Payscale data as of May 2022, disaster operations specialists had a median annual salary of around $80,000.
+The disaster operations specialist’s salary range was from about $51,000 to about $96,000 a year.
 This range reflects differences in years of experience, skill levels, and geographic locations.

-The U.S. Bureau of Labor Statistics projects a 4 percent growth between 2019 and 2029 for leadership positions in emergency management.
+The U.S. Bureau of Labor Statistics (BLS) projects a 6 percent growth between 2020 and 2030 for leadership positions in emergency management, which is about as fast as the average job growth (8 percent).

 Launch a Career as a Disaster Operations Specialist

 When disasters strike, aid follows — thanks to dedicated professionals in emergency management.
 They both lessen the impact of disasters and bring relief to those in crisis.
-Knowing the disaster operations specialist salary and its job responsibilities is an important first step to launching a disaster operations specialist career.
+Knowing the disaster operations specialist’s salary and job responsibilities is an important first step to launching a disaster operations specialist career.